Biovail

 Biovail Corporation was a Canadian pharmaceutical company, operating internationally in all aspects of pharmaceutical products.
 Its major production facility was located in Steinbach, Manitoba.
 It merged with Valeant Pharmaceuticals International in 2010.

 History

 As noted in the February 2009 Settlement Agreement with the Ontario Securities Commission: "Biovail admitted that [...] it violated Ontario securities law and engaged in conduct contrary to the public interest."

 On September 28, 2010, Biovail merged with Valeant Pharmaceuticals (Bausch Health).
 The company retained the Valeant name and J. Michael Pearson as CEO, but was incorporated in Canada and temporarily kept Biovail's headquarters.

 Early growth and contributions in Canada

 Biovail’s roots trace back to the 1980s, when Eugene Melnyk, through his company Trimel, pivoted from medical publishing toward pharmaceuticals.
 In the early 1990s, the firm restructured and adopted the Biovail name, with a strategic focus on drug delivery and controlled-release formulations of established molecules.
 By concentrating on formulation innovation rather than on de novo drug discovery, Biovail positioned itself to bring incremental improvements to therapies already proven safe and effective.

+Following its restructuring, the company aggressively executed its controlled-release strategy through strategic corporate actions in the mid-1990s.
+On March 29, 1994, the company officially consolidated its corporate architecture by amalgamating Trimel Corporation with its subsidiary to form Biovail Corporation International.
+During this early foundational period, Biovail secured pivotal development agreements that anchored its commercial pipeline; notably, in June 1993, it entered into a joint product rights agreement with Hoechst-Roussel Pharmaceuticals to co-develop diltiazem-based cardiovascular therapies designed to compete directly with existing market blockbusters.
+Although this joint venture faced sudden disruption and subsequent litigation when Hoechst AG moved to acquire a competitor in late 1994, a subsequent April 1995 settlement successfully assigned the full New Drug Application (NDA) rights of the flagship drug Tiazac directly to Biovail.
+This structural milestone legally secured the proprietary foundation for Biovail's first major international commercial rollout and established its signature formulation model.